I’ve already made the claim that 2016 is my best year yet.

 As you may know, Twitter is one of the fastest ways to access breaking news.
 This is not always a good thing.
 Whenever I receive a push notification with a name as a hashtag, I can almost guarantee that another black life has been lost.
 There are times when I can handle using social media and times when I cannot.
 As much as I’d like to engage in these conversations, it is oftentimes mentally draining and exhausting.
 When I am unable to handle these discussions, I vow to take a step back and power down.

-I started a 3-month winter writing challenge with my friends over at Blavity where we write weekly, share our drafts and publish on our own schedule.
+I started a 3-month winter writing challenge with a couple of friends where we write weekly, share our drafts, and publish on our own schedule.
 I am using the challenge as a way to make writing a part of my normal routine.
-It has allowed me to reflect on things that I’ve learned, share my thoughts and helps keep me motivated.
+It has allowed me to reflect on things that I’ve learned, share my thoughts, and helps keep me motivated.

 Reclaim Healthy Routines